Service Provider UC ecosystems are complex

 Hybrid Unified Communications (UC) environments, involving both on-premises and cloud-based infrastructure, are increasingly prevalent, so the challenges for Service Providers (SPs) are growing.
 In fact, in a survey of over 1,000 global enterprise IT decision-makers, Broadsoft Inc. found that 74% plan to implement cloud UC within the next 24 months.

-So as their clients migrate to cloud-hosted UCaaS (Unified Communications as a Service), while still maintaining on-premises capabilities, SPs will need to manage complicated ecosystems across multiple vendors.
+As their clients migrate to cloud-hosted Unified Communications as a Service (UCaaS), while still maintaining on-premises capabilities, SPs will need to manage complicated ecosystems across multiple vendors.
 Troubleshooting in such an environment can prove difficult and costly if not resolved quickly.
-This is why Cisco introduced its Hosted Collaboration Solution (Cisco HCS) to support SPs using Cisco Unified Communications Manager (Cisco UCM) and their customers through the migration from on-premises to a hosted solution.
+So the Cisco Hosted Collaboration Solution (Cisco HCS) was introduced to support service providers and their customers through the migration from on-premises to a hosted solution.

 What are the challenges for Service Providers?

-An online poll of SPs who use Cisco HCS revealed the top three challenges to delivering hybrid services to clients are:
+An online poll of SPs who use a Cisco hosted collaboration solution revealed the top three challenges to delivering hybrid services to clients are: